 Epping Historical Society

-We are open Monday mornings from 8:00 to 12:00, or when the flag is flying!
+We are open Monday mornings from 8:00 to 12:00, or whenever the flag is flying!
 Call for an appointment if this is not convenient for you.
-Call: 679-2944 or e-mail: email@example.com.
+We would love to see you!
+Call: 679-2944 or e-mail: firstname.lastname@example.org.Submitted by Joy True, curator, Epping Historical Society

 The Civil War Roundtable of NH